halalboro/fpga-accelerators/custom_dataset.md

-# Training YOLOvx on a custom dataset
+# Training YOLOX on a custom dataset

-This readme will explain the process of training a YOLOvx on a custom dataset and then deploying it on your favourite FPGA board (Note - it must be a Xilinx FPGA).
+This readme will explain the process of training a YOLOX on a custom dataset and then deploying it on your favourite FPGA board (Note - it must be a Xilinx FPGA).
 I will be deploying this custom-trained model on a KV260. </br>

 **Preparing the dataset** </br>

-Get your dataset from Roboflow or Kaggle, but make sure the size is 416 x 416 x 3 (this size will work for YOLOvx).
+Get your dataset from Roboflow or Kaggle, but make sure the size is 416 x 416 x 3 (this size will work for YOLOX).
 You can resize the dataset by copying it into your own project.
 You can do many other cool things to modify the dataset if you copy it into your project on Kaggle/Roboflow.
 In my case, I copied a fire detection dataset (https://universe.roboflow.com/gabrielainteli/fire_detection-ihaqe) into my project and then resized it to 416 x 416 from 640 x 640.
-This was to make it compatible with the Yolovx model. (https://universe.roboflow.com/accelerators/fire_detect-hcjt3)
+This was to make it compatible with the YOLOX model. (https://universe.roboflow.com/accelerators/fire_detect-hcjt3)

 Now download this dataset (COCO format) and set it up in the following structure -
   ```